9 Things That Causes Water Pollution And Its Possible Solution

 Other Forms of Pollution

-Meanwhile, increased sediments can be a problem too.
-During construction work, rock, soil, and fine powders can enter rivers in large quantities and make them turbid, silted, or muddy.
-The additional sediment can block the gills of several fishes and suffocate them.
-Thus, construction firms nowadays are spending their efforts to prevent this thing from happening.
+Meanwhile, increased sediments can also be a problem.
+During construction, rock, soil, and fine powders can enter rivers in large quantities, making them turbid, silted, or muddy.

 The Effects of Water Pollution